by Cheryl Moreo

-This Saturday Greetings 109 has a crochet cowl, a wall pallet bar, knitted dishcloth, a no-sew pillow cover, peg loom weaving, and recipes.
+Today’s Saturday Greetings 109 has a crochet cowl, a wall pallet bar, a knitted dishcloth, a no-sew pillow cover, and recipes.

 Crochet this reversible cowl by Lisa Auch with Bernat Baby Blanket Big Ball chenille yarn if you need a quick gift.

 Make this wall bar from a pallet by following Anita’s detailed instructions.

 I bet most of you knit a dishcloth as one of your first projects.

-This post caught my eye when I was searching for a knitting project for this week’s newsletter.
+This post caught my eye while searching for a knitting project for this week’s newsletter.

 Inspired by her Grandmother’s dishcloth pattern, Joy of Artful Homemaking changed the design into a rectangle, added buttons, and hung it over her oven door handle.
 Get the full story at Grandmother’s Favorite Kitchen Towel Knitting Pattern.

 Sewing or No Sew

 Yvonne says that “with just a few items and a couple of hours, you can make this pretty no-sew pillow cover too!”

 - Plain pillow cover